Google Hangouts, Messenger, Allo, Duo because so many messaging applications

 VB requested clarifications from Google:

-Η Allo is a messaging app that uses your phone number, is mobile only, and was developed specifically to leverage Google's machine learning, to of natural language, and AI features that didn't exist a few years ago.
-Think of it as a child's toy from the company that aims to test the limits of what a mobile messaging app can do.
+Η Allo is a messaging application that uses your mobile phone number, and was specifically developed to harness Google's natural learning language, and AI features that did not exist a few years ago.
+Think of it as a child's game of the company that intends to test the limits of what a mobile messaging application can do.

-The Hangouts is a messaging platform that has been around for 3 years that has merged many features such as for SMS and video calls.
-Is and works on desktops and laptops.
+The Hangouts is a messaging platform that exists here and 3 years that has merged many features such as SMS and video call support.
+It is cross-platform and works on desktops and laptops.

 Ο Messenger is Google's messaging service, an SMS app standard for Android devices.
 The company uses the application to promote it Rich Communication Services (RCS), enabling Android devices to offer features such as group messaging, IP voice calls, and file sharing.